-It is worth noting that many staunch CF consumers do NOT consider brands that fall within this category to be Cruelty-Free given that third-party animal testing is still being conducted on behalf of the brands.
-For this reason, I do not refer to these brands as Cruelty-Free on my blog.
+It is worth noting that many staunch CF consumers do NOT consider brands that fall within this category to be Cruelty-Free.
+Third-party animal testing is still being conducted on behalf of these brands.
+I do not refer to these brands as Cruelty-Free on my blog.

-As a consumer, I would fall within this category, which means that I am not 100% Cruelty-Free.
+As a consumer, I fall into this category.
+I am not 100% Cruelty-Free.
 Moving forward, I would like to purchase more products from brands that do not test on animals as opposed to brands that allow testing.

 Most mainstream or globally-recognized Cruelty-Free brands fall within this category.
 Notable Cruelty-Free brands owned by parent companies include BECCA (Estee Lauder) Smashbox (Estee Lauder), Too Faced (Estee Lauder), NYX (L’OREAL), Urban Decay (L’OREAL), etc.

-Many Cruelty-Free consumers will still purchase from a brand owned by parent companies as long as that particular brand refrains from animal testing.
+Many Cruelty-Free consumers purchase from a brand owned by parent companies.
 Many mainstream Cruelty-Free YouTubers fall within this category.

-Many Western indie beauty brands fall within this Cruelty-Free category as these brands are not owned by a conglomerate and do not test on animals.
+Many Western indie beauty brands fall within this Cruelty-Free classification.
+Brands that are not owned by a conglomerate do not typically test on animals.
 Given that these brands typically only sell within a small, Western-focused market they do not sell their products in China.
 Brands that fall within this category include ColourPop, Melt Cosmetics, Persona Cosmetics, etc.

-This is the most clear-cut, Cruelty-Free consumption option as no money is going towards a brand or parent company that conducts or pays for animal testing.
+This is the most clear-cut, Cruelty-Free consumption option.
+Consumers’ money is not going towards a brand or parent company that conducts or pays for animal testing.